Mud motor: Normal construction/usage

 The operating parameters include flow rate, bit rpm and torque.
 The relationship between the rotor and the stator geometry determines the rotational speed and torque.
 The rotational speed is proportional to the flow rate and torque is proportional to the pressure drop in the fluid as it flows through the motor.
 The more lobes the higher the torque and the slower the rpm.

 The use of mud motors is greatly dependent on financial efficiency.
-In straight vertical holes, the mud motor may be used solely for increased rate of penetration (ROP), or to minimize erosion and wear on the drill string, since the drill string does not need to be turned as fast.
+In straight vertical holes, the mud motor may be used solely for increased rate of penetration, or to minimize erosion and wear on the drill string, since the drill string does not need to be turned as fast.

 The majority of mud motor use is in the drilling of directional holes.
 Although other methods may be used to steer the bit to the desired target zone, they are more time-consuming, which adds to the cost of the well.
 Mud motors can be configured to have a bend in them using different settings on the motor itself.
 Typical mud motors can be modified from 0 degrees to 4 degrees with approximately six increments in deviation per degree of bend.
 The amount of bend is determined by rate of climb needed to reach the target zone.
 By using a measurement while drilling (MWD) tool, a directional driller can steer the bit to the desired target zone.

 Steerable motors are used to drill the kick-off point.
-When drilling the kick-off point be sure to avoid drilling a soft formation immediately below a hard one.
-In hard abrasive formations the high-side forces at kick off can cause severe bit shank wear.
+When drilling the kick-off point it is recommended to avoid drilling a soft formation immediately below a hard one.
+In hard abrasive formations the high-side forces at kick-off can cause severe bit shank wear.
 Ideally the kick-off point should be selected in a non-abrasive homogenous formation.